wp-plugins/slideshow-satellite/readme.txt

 Donate link: http://c-pr.es/projects/satellite
 Tags: slideshow pro, photographer, galleries, satellite, orbit, zurb, zurb orbit, slideshow gallery, slides, slideshow, image gallery, gallery, slideshow satellite, photography, slideshow orbit
 Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.2.1
-Stable tag: 1.0.2
+Stable tag: 1.1

 Rad photo slideshow.
-Build the prettiest modern content displays with Slideshow Satellite's incredible customization capabilities.
+Build the best content displays with Slideshow Satellite's incredible customization capabilities.

 == Description ==
 The goal of this slideshow is to create beautiful ways of displaying content in ways that suit the content you are providing.